The Little Nyonya: Sequel

 In an interview with Lianhe Wanbao, scriptwriter Ang Eng Tee, said that a sequel or a special could be created if the demand exists.
 Ideas for a possible sequel or special presentation have already been drafted by Ang, one of which would have Angela receiving a secret wooden box from Ah Tao, before Angela returns to Singapore.
 The box was owned by Yueniang, and Ah Tao defied her orders to burn the contents before Yueniang died.
 The scriptwriter has drafted potential sequel ideas, including storylines involving Angela and a mysterious box left by Ah Tao, in addition to a letter from Libby, telling Yueniang that Chen Xi and Libby did not get married after all.
 However, producers noted that a sequel seems to be unlikely citing high production costs and logistics, although that some other drama series were given a sequel follow-up.

 In October 2023, Mediacorp announced that a sequel to the series would begin production in January 2024, titled Emerald Hill - The Little Nyonya Story (小娘惹之翡翠山; The Little Nyonya: Emerald Hill) with Jeanette Aw making a special appearance in the sequel, reprising her role as Middle-Age Yamamoto Yueniang (山本月娘).
 The sequel also added cast Tasha Low, Chen Liping, Jesseca Liu, Chantalle Ng, Ferlyn Wong, Kiki Lim, Sheila Sim, Elvin Ng, Zoe Tay, Shaun Chen, Romeo Tan, Tyler Ten, Zhang Zetong, Dawn Yeoh, Desmond Ng, Herman Keh, Zhai Siming and Zhu Zeliang.
 Zhang replaced Edsel Lim and Zen Chong as Middle-Age Huang Zuye (黄祖业) in the upcoming sequel.
 The sequel was first released on Netflix and mewatch Prime on 10 March 2025 and ended on 21 April, and on Channel 8 from 19 March to 30 April (originally 29 April).
 It was also the first Mediacorp drama to have both acquired through a pre-sale deal and simulcast on Netflix.

+On 25 June 2026, Mediacorp announced that a third instalment in the Little Nyonya franchise was in development, with an expected premiere in 2028.
+The production is set to be executive-produced by Canter Chia and written by Ang Eng Tee, who also wrote the previous two instalments, The Little Nyonya and Emerald Hill.